 - Saint Meinrad Archabbey is another excellent choice for groups wanting a peaceful retreat environment.
 Spaces are available for groups of 15-300, the Guest House and Retreat Center offers more than 50 guest rooms, and the gorgeous grounds are perfect for morning or evening strolls.

-- Comfort Inn & Suites offers a traditional meeting space with room for 50 guests and 53 guest rooms.
+- Quality Inn & Suites offers a traditional meeting space with room for 50 guests and 53 guest rooms.

 Additional venues, including community centers, church centers, and other spaces are also available.
 Get more information about group travel, meetings, and retreats.

 What Else Can We Do During Our Retreat?

 Part of the fun of hobbyist retreats is the chance to explore your destination.
 And Santa Claus, Indiana, and the sites throughout Lincoln’s Indiana Boyhood Home offer a LOT to explore!